-Thorlabs offers the RPS-SMA fiber probe stand, shown above, which allows precise, stable positioning of the fiber optic probe at an angle of 90° or 45° relative to the sample.
-The RPA-SMA probe holder arm (also sold separately) can also be integrated into other optomechanical setups using Ø1/2" posts.
-Alternatively, the RPH-SMA probe holder block sits directly on a sample, allowing the fiber tip to be positioned close to the surface and also blocking out room lights from the area under test.
+Thorlabs offers the RPS and RPS-SMA fiber probe stands (RPS-SMA shown above and to the right), which allow for precise, stable positioning of the fiber optic probe at an angle of 90° or 45° relative to the sample.
+The probe holder arms (also sold separately) can also be integrated into other optomechanical setups using Ø1/2" posts.
+Alternatively, the RPH and RPH-SMA probe holder blocks sit directly on a sample, allowing the fiber tip to be positioned close to the surface and also blocking out room lights from the area under test.

 Linear Fiber Bundles vs. Single-Fiber Patch Cables

 Entrance Slit Throughput Comparison